 A coat which…

-Will cover his belly, chest, back of legs and ears.
-And while his coat isn’t as “heavy” as that of a Cocker Spaniel but, needs grooming to prevent mats from forming.
-Now the reason behind why the Field Spaniels coat isn’t as “heavy” is because, the Field Spaniel only has a single coat of fur, lacking the thick “undercoat” which is common with other “spaniel” breeds.
+Will cover his belly, chest, back of legs, and ears.
+And while his coat isn’t as “heavy” as a Cocker Spaniel, he needs grooming to prevent mats from forming.
+Now, the reason why the Field Spaniels coat isn’t as “heavy” is because the Field Spaniel only has a single coat of fur, lacking the thick “undercoat” which is familiar with other “spaniel” breeds.
+And while most Field Spaniels will have the “classic” all-liver brown coloring, it is not uncommon to encounter different varieties in roan and black.
+Many will also have “tan” points and white markings on the chest and throat.

 The standard size…

-Of a Field Spaniel will be right around 17 to 18 inches tall and weighing in right around 40 to 55 pounds.
-Which falls a little bigger than the English Cocker Spaniel and a bit smaller than an English Springer Spaniel.
+Of a Field, a Spaniel will be around 17 to 18 inches tall and weigh 40 to 55 pounds, which falls a little bigger than the English Cocker Spaniel and smaller than an English Springer Spaniel.

-Few will deny Field Spaniel dog is a fun-loving, sweet, and sensitive dog that just loves spending time with his or her family.
+Few will deny that the Field Spaniel dog is a fun-loving, sweet, and sensitive dog that loves spending time with their family.
+And while they may be a “bit” reserved around strangers, they quickly “loosen up” and relax once appropriately introduced to someone.

 This is probably why…

-These smart and independent dogs make such an excellent companion animal that is not only good with children, but also get along reasonably well with other household pets.
+These intelligent and independent dogs make such excellent companion animal that is good with children and gets along reasonably well with other household pets.
+These guys are straightforward to train and make excellent watchdogs!

-You decide that you want to run out and adopt a Field Spaniel later today, please remember that these guys will require a ton of exercise.
-And while they do make great “apartment pets” this is only true if you plan to take him or her outside of the apartment for plenty of walks and play time activities.
+But before you decide to run out and adopt a Field Spaniel later today, please remember that these guys will require much exercise.
+While they make great “apartment pets,” this is only true if you plan to take them outside the apartment for plenty of walks and playtime activities.
+Because, like many other SUPER intelligent dog breeds that require a lot of exercise, the Field Spaniel can become a “bit” destructive when not given a “healthy” way to burn off steam.

 You see…